Somewhere (film)

 Somewhere is a 2010 drama film written and directed by Sofia Coppola.
 The film follows Johnny Marco (played by Stephen Dorff), a newly famous actor, as he recuperates from a minor injury at the Chateau Marmont, a well-known Hollywood retreat.
 Despite money, fame and professional success, Marco is trapped in an existential crisis and has an emotionally empty daily life.
 When his ex-wife suffers an unexplained breakdown and goes away, she leaves Cleo (Elle Fanning), their 11-year-old daughter, in his care.
 They spend time together and her presence helps Marco mature and accept adult responsibility.
-The film explores ennui among Hollywood stars, the father–daughter relationship and offers an oblique comedy of show business, particularly Hollywood film-making and the life of a "star".
+The film explores boredom among Hollywood stars, the father–daughter relationship and offers an oblique comedy of show business, particularly Hollywood filmmaking and the life of a "star".

 Somewhere premiered at the 67th Venice International Film Festival where it received the Golden Lion award for best picture.
 Critical opinion was generally positive.
 Critics praised the patience of the film's visual style and its empathy for a handful of characters, but some felt that Somewhere repeated themes in Coppola's previous work or that its protagonist was less than sympathetic.
 It was released to theaters in the United Kingdom and Ireland on December 10, 2010, and in the United States on December 22, 2010.